Luminova Framework

 Array Values

-Use array formatting when you want multiple values stored under one key.
+Use array format when you want to store multiple values under one environment key.

 # /.env